-The relative health merits of the diet primarily depend on the formulation, and whether it is the right fit for the individual.
+The relative health merits of a ketogenic diet primarily depend on the formulation and whether it is the right fit for the individual.

 However, we can often see stories warning us about the “dangers of keto.”

 In these stories, one common point that often comes up is ketoacidosis.

 In short; the biological state of ketoacidosis is a medical emergency, but do ketogenic diets cause it?

 This article examines this question and analyzes the critical differences between ketosis and ketoacidosis.

 Firstly, ketoacidosis generally refers to the medical condition called ‘diabetic ketoacidosis’ (DKA).